Housing Rehabilitation Grant Program

 Rehabilitation grants are awarded as conditional grants (deferred payment loans).
-As such, program participants are not indebted to the LCG unless their property is sold, rented, or not used as their personal primary residence for ten years after the rehabilitation work has been completed.
-At the end of ten years, the participant is cleared of all program obligations and is free to enter into any type of legal transaction regarding the assisted property.
+As such, program participants are not indebted to the LCG unless their property is sold, rented, or not used as their personal primary residence for fifteen years after the rehabilitation work has been completed.
+At the end of fifteen years, the participant is cleared of all program obligations and is free to enter into any type of legal transaction regarding the assisted property.

 Relocation/Moving Grant Program

 The LCG, CDD maintains 4 homes that are available to Housing Rehabilitation Program participants during the rehabilitation of their home.
 Most are handicap accessible and all are equipped with central heating and air conditioning.
 Utilities and telephone services are provided by the LCG.
 The relocation process is provided free of charge to program participants.
 A moving grant is also awarded to all program participants.
 This grant covers the costs of moving to and from the LCG’s relocation unit.

 The rehabilitation process takes approximately six to twelve weeks.
 The CD Program Specialist will assist program participants during the entire rehabilitation process should any problems occur.